Sunday 2 April 2017

 A detail of the ironwork to the main entrance of Sheffield Town Hall

-Having taken a few photographs of the sculptural details on the exterior of Sheffield Town Hall, before taking advantage of the opening of its interior to the general public during the Heritage Open Days event, I had a quick look at some of the interesting details that can be found inside the main entrance.
+Having taken a few photographs of the sculptural details on the exterior of Sheffield Town Hall, before taking advantage of the opening of its interior to the general public during the Heritage Open Days event, I had a quick look at some of the very interesting architectural details that can be found inside the main entrance.

 Work while it is day for the night cometh